antoinewaugh/aunit/README.md

 ## //@Initialise

-Initiailse action is called once prior to running a test event's suite of test actions.
+Initialise action is called once prior to running a test event's suite of test actions.
 The annotation must be on the line preceding the epl initialise action definition.
 Once initialisation is complete the usercode should call cbInit() to return execution back to the test runner to start running the unit tests.

 ```
 //@Initialise